Kevin-Trivino/Adidas-Sales-SQL-Tableau/README.md

 ## Year vs Year Insights
 - Sales increased each year from 2021 to 2023.
 - Sales for all three years seemed to follow similar trends, there was a sharp increase starting in October and continuing into December, most likely because of the holiday season.
-It is important to note that although 2021 had the lowest sales until November compared to 2022 and 2023, it had the highest sales in the month of December.
 - Sales for each retailer increased from 2021 to 2022.
 However, it decreased for every retailer from 2022 to 2023, except for Foot Locker.
 - Men's street footwear declined from 2022 to 2023, with an increase in sales for all other products.